 On August 2, 2027, one of the longest total solar eclipses of the century crosses Egypt.
-Every room is spoken for, a year early.
-The waiting list hears first if one opens.
+This trip is no longer available, but you can join the waitlist in case a place opens.

 Most trips can slip a season.
 This one can't.
 The moon doesn't reschedule, so every eclipse chaser, astronomy club, and tour operator on earth is working toward the same fixed date over the same narrow strip of land.